-Design Heuristics have some similarities to other ideation techniques, including SCAMPER (Eberle, 1995; Osborn, 1953) and TRIZ (Altshuller, 1984).
+Design Heuristics share similarities to other ideation techniques, including SCAM-PER.
 Like those approaches, Design Heuristics also serve as prompts to aid designers by suggesting directions for modifying existing concepts.
-However, while SCAMPER offers information about how to transform ideas, its set of general guidelines (e.g., "combine") may be difficult to understand what to "combine" and how to apply the guidelines to their tasks.
-The TRIZ approach provides yet more specific guidelines for designs, but these address refinements in mechanisms and design tradeoffs requiring concrete concept details.
+However, while SCAMPER offers information about how to transform ideas, it may be difficult from its set of general guidelines (e.g., combine) to understand what to combine and how to apply the guidelines to the tasks.
+The TRIZ approach provides yet more specific design guidelines, but these address refinements in mechanisms and design trade-offs requiring concrete concept details.
 As a result, TRIZ strategies may be most suited to use in later stages of design, after concepts have been selected and further developed to the implementation stage.
-The Synectics framework (Gordon, 1961) focuses on the fusion of opposites using past experiences and analogies; as a result, it is difficult to observe systematicities cross designers since they have unique sets of experiences to draw upon.
-IDEO[TM] Method Cards (IDEO, 2002) emphasize ways to understand the end user rather than proposing specific design strategies, and "Whack Pack" cards (von Oech, 2010) focus on "breaking out" of habitual views by providing general techniques ("Take a different perspective on the problem") and decision-making advice ("Make a list of the pros and cons of each option").
-Most importantly, the other methods are not supported by empirical evidence from engineering designers as they design.
+The synectics framework (Gordon, 1961) focuses on the fusion of opposites using past experiences and analogies; as a result, it is difficult to observe systematicities across designers since they have unique sets of experiences to draw upon.
+IDEO[TM] method cards emphasize ways to understand the end user rather than proposing specific design strategies, and Whack Pack cards (von Oech, 2010) focus on breaking out of habitual views by providing general techniques (take a different perspective on the problem) and decision-making advice (make a list of the pros and cons of each option).
+Most importantly, these methods are not supported by empirical evidence from engineers as they design.

-B. Design Heuristics in Engineering Education
+Design Heuristics in Engineering Education

 We envision a teachable approach to concept generation using the Design Heuristics, which would include representing each Design Heuristic on a separate card, and providing the set of cards to engineering students and practitioners as prompts for concept generation.
-As an example, we created a sample Design Heuristic card shown in Figure 8.
+As an example, we created the Design Heuristic card shown in Figure 7.